Jeffery18-hub/Kitty_Jump_SFML/README.md

 # projectSFML
 CS6010

-#CONTROL
+# CONTROL

-#Press Space key to jump
+Press Space key to jump, and you can only jump when on a trunk.

-#Press left key to move to the left
+Press left key to move to the left.

-#Press right key to move to the right
+Press right key to move to the right.

+When died, you will be put back to the middle of the screen.